radish-es/casebook-property/content/problems/ohtani.md

     explanation: What are the possible rules of first possession canvased in Popov that might apply to our problem this week?
   - url: content/cases/armorie.md
     explanation: Why does this week's problem ask who has the 'better' claim to the baseball rather than who 'owns' the ball?
 Who are all the possible parties to this dispute?
+  - url: content/cases/keefer.md
+    explanation: As part of this week's material(but separate from the problem), we will review and update our understanding of the common law principles about adverse possession.

 published: true
 weight: 13